 - Who would you choose to be your health care proxy?
 A health care proxy is essentially a close friend or family member who knows your wishes and can make decisions about your medical care.

 Keep in mind that these decisions aren’t just for the elderly.
 Life is full of surprises and, should you become disabled from an accident, you’d want to know that you’ll be taken care of.
-An attorney at Vincent, Romeo & Rodriguez, LLC can sit down with you, discuss your wishes, help make them official and help you find ways to pay for medical costs.
+An attorney at Vincent & Romeo, LLC can sit down with you, discuss your wishes, help make them official and help you find ways to pay for medical costs.
 See our Care Planning page for more information.